-Repair Category 2 Notes Fittings appear of considerable age.
-Further upgrading could be considered to personal preference.
-No significant defects were noted.
+Repair Category 1 Notes No significant defects were noted.
+No inspection of the private borehole treatment system could be made at the time of inspection however we assume this meets the relevant regulations and standards and testing certification can be made available.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 2 Notes Very limited heating was available to the property at present.
-Further upgrading will be necessary as appropriate.
-We assume the heating and hot water appliances have been installed and maintained in line with the
+Heating and hot water

+Repair Category 1 Notes We assume service records for the boiler system can be made available as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.